Financial education (#InsureWisely)

 Insure yourself wisely

-This booklet offers practical guidance on how insurance can help manage life’s risks — from retirement planning and health to home, motor and travel — with tips on choosing policies, making claims and reviewing cover.
+This booklet explains how insurance can help people manage everyday risks.
+It covers topics such as retirement planning, health, home, motor and travel insurance.
+It also offers practical tips on choosing policies, making claims and reviewing cover over time.

 READ HERE